Cable television in Ireland: Timeline of when Irish cities and towns received cable

-The provision of cable television was regularly debated in the Irish parliament (Dail Eireann) who set out details of years of cable licence operations in the country.
+The provision of cable television was regularly debated in the Irish parliament (Dáil Éireann) which set out details of years of cable licence operations in the country.

 Multichannel

-Long before any coaxial cable had been laid for the distribution of television in Ireland, the Irish were enjoying multi-channel TV.
+Long before any coaxial cable had been laid for the distribution of television in Ireland, the Irish were enjoying multi-channel television.
 Even before Teilifís Éireann had begun to broadcast, Irish viewers were watching the BBC and ITV.

 The BBC signal was available to 40% of the population in the Republic by the late 1950s.
 Many had already installed outdoor aerials to get signals from Northern Ireland or Wales.

-Not all of the country could get access to the BBC and ITVs signals, so they were introduced to television by the new Irish television service Teilifís Éireann, by the time the 1960 Broadcasting Act had been produced around 50,000 television set had been sold in Ireland.
-During this time Ireland experienced economic growth and the beginnings of Community Antenna Television (CATV) or Cabled television broadcasts.
+Not all of the country could get access to these British signals, so they were introduced to television by the new Irish television service Teilifís Éireann; by the time the 1960 Broadcasting Act had been produced, around 50,000 television set had been sold in Ireland.
+During this time Ireland experienced economic growth and the beginnings of Community Antenna Television (CATV) or cabled television broadcasts.
 RTÉ set up their relays service for viewers in Ballymun providing both the BBC and Ulster Television on their service known as RTÉ Relays.
 Even before the advent of Sky Digital in Ireland and later FTA UK Satellite, over 75% of households had ITV (UTV and/or HTV).

 Laying Ireland's cable

 There were two prevailing reasons for cable.
 The attraction of the British channels and hence more choice, and better reception for many people, analogue terrestrial signals covered about 90% of the population.
-Cable companies around Dublin (such as RTÉ Relays, Marlin Communal Aerials Ltd., and Phoenix Relays Ltd.) provided the 3 main British broadcasters at the time (later they would also provide Channel 4 and satellite channels).
+Cable companies around Dublin (such as RTÉ Relays, Marlin Communal Aerials Ltd., and Phoenix Relays Ltd.) provided the three main British broadcasters at the time (later they would also provide Channel 4 and satellite channels).

 Cablevision rolled out CATV systems in Waterford and Galway.

-In 1981 Marlin Communal Aerials Ltd. acquired Phoenix Relays Ltd and formed Dublin Cablesystems Ltd. (DCS).
+In 1981, Marlin Communal Aerials Ltd. acquired Phoenix Relays Ltd and formed Dublin Cablesystems Ltd. (DCS).
 The Canadian company Rogers Cable owned Cablevision and Dublin Cablesystems through their purchase of Perimer Cablevision in 1980.
-In 1984 RTÉ proposed to buy 75% of DCS in an aim to modernise cable systems that had an "urgent need for modernisation and development which was impossible under present conditions".
+In 1984, RTÉ proposed to buy 75% of DCS in an aim to modernise cable systems that had an "urgent need for modernisation and development which was impossible under present conditions".

-There was little regulation of cable systems during the early years, often it was there to redistribute British channels and improve RTÉ's reception.
-With this in mind RTÉ was allowed buy a 75% share in DCS and 1986 formed Cablelink.
+There was little regulation of cable systems during the early years; often it was there to redistribute British channels and improve RTÉ's reception.
+With this in mind, RTÉ was allowed buy a 75% share in DCS and 1986 formed Cablelink.
 Cablelink had approximately 200,000 subscribers.
-By 1990 almost 300,000 homes had cable subscriptions and the Government began to regulate the MMDS system.
+By 1990, almost 300,000 homes had cable subscriptions and the Government began to regulate the MMDS system.

-MMDS
+MMDS (1990-2016)

 MMDS was used to distribute multichannel television to non-cabled areas between 1989 and 2016.
-While "cable" television generally refers to services provided by cables, as the name might suggest, legally MMDS television distribution systems, which were widespread in some regions of rural Ireland, were classified as a form of 'cable' television.
-MMDS rollout began in 1989, with the network of 29 cells forming a "national grid" being regulated for, if not intact by 1998.
+While "cable" television generally refers to services provided by cables, legally MMDS television distribution systems, which were widespread in some regions of rural Ireland, were classified as a form of "cable" television.
+The introduction of MMDS began in 1989, with the network of 29 cells forming a "national grid" being regulated for, if not intact, by 1998.